Do you think IIT Guwahati certified course can help you in your career?

 Frequently Asked Questions

-What is the mechanism of delegation event model?
+What is the mechanism of the delegation event model?

 The delegation event model involves objects delegating tasks to other objects in an event-driven programming paradigm.
 It allows for flexible and modular code by separating responsibilities, with objects triggering events and delegates executing corresponding tasks.